Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Implications of the Local Detailed Balance for Photo-Driven Molecular

 \subsection{Ratchet Mechanism}

 We now discuss the meaning of the properties of photo-driven \ratchets\ derived from Eq.~\eqref{eq:Kr_ldb} in terms of ratchet mechanisms.

 To do so, we start by recalling that molecular \ratchets\ primarily operate through two distinct (but not mutually exclusive) mechanisms: the energy ratchet and the information ratchet mechanisms~\cite{Ragazzon2023review,Borsley2024,astumian2024review,corra2025review}.
-In the former, directionality is dictated by differences in the free energy of reaction intermediates (namely, the ratios of equilibrium constants)~\cite{penocchio2024chem}, whereas in the latter, directionality is dictated by differences in the fluxes of the free-energy-harnessing reactions~\cite{ragazzon2018} determined by the information encoded in the intermediates they interconvert.
-The independence of the ratcheting constant~\eqref{eq:Kr_ldb} from the equilibrium constants in Eq.~\eqref{eq:Keq_rm} shows that the mechanism underlying directionality in autonomous photo-driven \ratchets\ does not rely on the energy differences between reaction intermediates.
+In the former, directionality is dictated by differences in the free energy of reaction intermediates or, equivalently, equilibrium constants~\cite{penocchio2024chem}.
+In the latter, directionality is dictated by differences in the fluxes of the free-energy-harnessing reactions, e.g., the vertical reactions in Fig.~\ref{fig:MM}b, determined by the information encoded in the intermediates they interconvert~\cite{ragazzon2018}.
+The independence of the ratcheting constant~\eqref{eq:Kr_ldb} from the equilibrium constants~\eqref{eq:Keq_rm} shows that the mechanism underlying directionality in autonomous photo-driven \ratchets\ does not rely on the energy differences between reaction intermediates.
 Namely, there is no energy ratchet contribution.
 The fact that the kinetic constants of the diabatic \processes\ interconverting $\cZa$ into $\cEa$ and $\cZb$ into $\cEb$ must differ (i.e., Eq.~\eqref{eq:no_info_ratchet} must not hold) to ensure $\Kr \neq 1$ means that the mechanism underlying directionality in autonomous photo-driven \ratchets\ relies on differences in the fluxes of the free-energy-harnessing reactions.
 Namely, the ratchet mechanism is a pure information ratchet mechanism.

 Until now, autonomous chemically driven and photo-driven \ratchets\ were considered fundamentally different because only the former were believed to operate via a pure information ratchet mechanism.
 Indeed, so far, only thermally induced \reactions\ underpinning chemically driven \ratchets\ were known to satisfy the local detailed balance condition, implying that differences in the free energy of reaction intermediates are irrelevant to determine directionality~\cite{astumian2015irrelevance,astumian2019} (see also App.~\ref{app:CDratchets}).
 At the same time, (approximated) expressions like the one in Eq.~\eqref{eq:Kr_simplified} led to the (erroneous) idea that the ratchet mechanism of autonomous photo-driven \ratchets\ might include an energy ratchet contribution~\cite{astumian2016,Ragazzon2023review,Borsley2024,astumian2024review,corra2025review}.
 By establishing a local detailed balance condition also for the (\isomerization\ and \futile ) \reactions\ of the diabatic \process, we proved that this is not the case: the ratchet mechanism of autonomous photo-driven \ratchets\ is exactly the same as that of chemically driven ones, i.e., an information ratchet mechanism.